Elizabeth Smart Fast Facts

 - Elizabeth Smart kidnapper set to leave prison

-- Elizabeth Smart's kidnapper will be released from prison
+- Elizabeth Smart's kidnapper has been released from prison

 - Jacques Chirac Fast Facts